gnarlinsky/drunkmode/README.md

 # *DRAFT*:
-Custom UNIX commands to enable or disable "drunk mode."
+Custom UNIX (Bash) commands to enable or disable "drunk mode."

 **No guarantees on anything!
 Use at your own risk!
 This is beta!**